You are looking to buy a website but do not know where to start or what questions to ask?

 - Less Insightful

-Content may loose some of its authenticity since the content creator will not be a true expert in your business.
+Content may lose some of its authenticity since the content creator will not be a true expert in your business.

 A website that doesn’t receive much traffic most likely will not be as valuable to you, so it is important to take this into consideration.